am-ping/workday-assist/README.md

-# Workday Assist
+# Workday Sign In Helper
 Tired of repeatedly signing up for every Workday job portal?
 Many companies use Workday to list job postings, requiring job seekers to create a new Workday account for each company.
 This can be time-consuming and frustrating.

-## 🚀 What is Workday Assist?
+## 🚀 What is Workday Sign In Helper?
-Workday Assist makes the process effortless:
+Workday Sign In Helper makes the process effortless:
 ✅ **Save your credentials** once in the extension.
 ✅ **Auto-fill login details** with a single click when applying for jobs.
 ✅ **Quick sign-up** on Workday-powered portals without retyping credentials.
 ✅ **Easily delete credentials** anytime with the **Delete** button.

+⚠ **Security Tip:** For your safety, use a password that is unique and has never been used for any other account.
+This ensures that even if someone accesses your local storage, they cannot use the credentials for other accounts.

 ---